Promotion and Tenure

-Each time a faculty member is considered for promotion or tenure, judgements are made against the same standard: a proven record that suggests a sustained career typified by true excellence.
+Each time a faculty member is considered for promotion or tenure, they are held to the same high standard: a proven record that suggests a sustained career typified by true excellence.

 Below are the due dates for submission of promotion and/or tenure files to the appropriate Vice Chancellor; please note that IANR, colleges, departments, and other administrative subunits may have additional deadlines to be observed.